Prenuptial and Postnuptial Agreement Lawyers

-- One or both spouses entering the marriage have children from a previous marriage.
+One or both spouses entering the marriage have children from a previous marriage.
 Should the marriage come to an end or a spouse die, a prenuptial or postnuptial agreement can protect the inheritance of children.

 One spouse owns a profitable business.
 A prenuptial or postnuptial agreement can exclude the business from marriage assets to ensure that, upon the ending of a marriage, the non-owner spouse does not collect a percentage of the business.

-How Can A Lawyer Help with Prenuptial and Postnuptial Agreements?
+How Can a Lawyer Help with Prenuptial and Postnuptial Agreements?

-- Our family law attorneys can guide you through the complexities of the prenuptial or postnuptial agreement to ensure you are protected in the event of your marriage ending.
+Our family law attorneys can guide you through the complexities of the prenuptial or postnuptial agreement to ensure you are protected in the event of your marriage ending.

 Our family law attorneys can assist with determining an equitable solution for both parties as to the key aspects of the prenuptial or postnuptial agreement including asset determination, property division, death benefits, negotiations, etc.